American Express Military Fee WaiverUpdated: January 24, 2024

 While that has little to do with the perks offered to you by American Express for your active duty military service, it does inform how AMEX does business with you.
 American Express is a company that tends to liberally interpret laws like SCRA to remain in compliance and in good standing with the military community.

 This military interest rate limit is set so that military credit users are charged “no more than six percent per year, including most fees.”
-But this is not an automatic benefit, it must be applied for including when you sign up for an American Express Platinum card or any other type of AMEX credit.
+But this is not an automatic benefit; it must be applied for including when you apply for an American Express Platinum card or any other type of AMEX credit.
 Claiming both your military discount on a credit card AND getting additional SCRA consideration is a smart move.

 Claiming Your Military Credit Card Benefits And SCRA Protections

-There are two basic things that need to be done to claim both your no-annual-fee American Express military discount and have SCRA benefits applied to your account.
-One is done when you first sign up for the card-it’s important to choose “military” as your income source when signing up for the card in order to be recognized as eligible for SCRA benefits.
+There are two basic things that need to be done to claim both your no-annual-fee American Express military discount and SCRA benefits on your account.
+One is done when you first apply for the card.
+It’s important to choose “military” as your income source when applying in order to be recognized as eligible for SCRA benefits.

-If you did not do this when you signed up for an American Express card in the past, don’t worry-you can claim your military credit card benefits by informing AMEX customer service of your status as an active duty military member.
+If you did not do this when you applied for an American Express card in the past, don’t worry.
+You can claim your military credit card benefits by informing AMEX customer service of your status as an active-duty military member.